New Versions of Gradient Temporal Difference Learning: Comparative analysis

 \section{Comparative analysis}

-We randomly generate MDPs with $100$ states and $10$ actions, target, and behavior policies, and set $\gamma = 0.9$.
-The reward function is generated such that $r(s,a,s')$ is uniformly distributed over $[-1,1]$.
-Then, to make it sparse, elements with $|r(s,a,s')|\leq 0.2$ are set to be zero.
-Similarly, $10$ feature functions are generated such that each element uniformly distributed over $[-1,1]$, and $\Phi$ is full column rank.
+We randomly generated MDPs with $100$ states and $10$ actions, and behavior policies, and set $\gamma = 0.9$.
+The reward function was generated such that $r(s,a,s')$ is uniformly distributed over $[-1,1]$.
+Then, to make it sparse, elements with $|r(s,a,s')|\leq 0.2$ were set to be zero.
+Similarly, $10$ feature functions were generated such that each element uniformly distributed over $[-1,1]$, and $\Phi$ is full column rank.

 \cref{fig:1} shows error evolutions for different GTDs, GTD2 (blue line), GTD3 (red line), GTD4 (green line), GTD5 (magenta line), in a logarithmic scale. \cref{fig:1}{(a)} depicts results for step-size $\alpha _k = 5/(k + 5)$, and \cref{fig:1}{(b)}for step-size $\alpha _k = 10/(k + 10)$.
 For GTDs~4 and~5, we used a diminishing $\sigma$: $\sigma _k = 100/(k + 100)$.
 The step-sizes were selected such that all the algorithms perform reasonably well.
 The results show an instance where GTD4 and GTD5 overcome GTD2, and GTD3.
-GTD3 converges slightly faster than GTD2 in this example.

-\cref{fig:2} provides another instance where GTD2 performs slightly better than or equal to the other approaches.
-From our experiences, GTD4 and GTD5 overcome the other two approaches more frequently.
-For a fair and more comprehensive analysis, we ranked the four approaches based on the performance index
+GTD3 converges slightly faster than GTD2 in this example. \begin{remark} The diminishing weight $\sigma_k$ has been selected from trial and errors.
+Intuitively, if the weight $\sigma_k$ diminishes too fast, then the algorithm quickly becomes identical to the standard GTD2 and GTD3.
+Therefore, the convergence speeds also become similar to GTD2 and GTD3.
+For the algorithms to be effective, the weight, $\sigma_k$, should not diminish too fast.
+On the other hand, if $\sigma_k$ diminishes too slowly, then the bias induced by the regularization vanishes too slowly during the learning.
+Therefore, there exists a trade-off between the convergence speed and bias, which leads to some tuning issues. \end{remark}